Tragic Rikki Neave’s mother was writing a book on ‘perfect murder’, court told

 The prosecution had previously asserted that Ms Neave was wrongly accused of involvement in her son’s death, with evidence showing she could not have been responsible.

-Other witnesses have described seeing Watson with Rikki on the Welland Estate in Peterborough on the morning of his disappearance.
+Other witnesses have described seeing Watson with Rikki on the Welland Estate on the morning of his disappearance.

 Watson, now aged 40, of no fixed address, has denied murder.